Shahjahanpur

-Shahjahanpur (/'ʃɑːdʒəˌhɑːnpʊr/) is a municipal corporation, town and district headquarters of Shahjahanpur District in Uttar Pradesh, India.

-The city is between Bareilly and Lucknow, the capital of Uttar Pradesh.
+Shahjahanpur (/'ʃɑːdʒəˌhɑːnpʊr/) is a municipal corporation, town and district headquarters of Shahjahanpur District in Western Uttar Pradesh, India.
+It is located between Bareilly and Lucknow, the capital of Uttar Pradesh.

 History

-Shahjahanpur was established by Dilir Khan and Bahadar Khan, sons of Dariya Khan, a soldier in army of the Mughal emperor Jahangir.
-Dariya Khan was originally from Kandahar, in modern-day Afghanistan.
-Both Dilir Khan and Bahadar Khan were dignitaries in the regime of Shah Jahan.
-Pleased with the services of Dilir Khan, Shah Jahan gave him 17 villages with the permission to construct a fort in 1647, following the suppression of the rebellious Katheria Rajputs.
-The area was then settled by Afghans, brought by Bahadar Khan following one of his campaigns.
+Shahjahanpur was established by Diler Khan and Bahadur Khan, sons of Darya Khan, a soldier in army of the Mughal emperor Jahangir.
+Darya Khan was originally from Kandahar, in modern-day Afghanistan.
+Both Diler Khan and Bahadur Khan were dignitaries in the regime of Shah Jahan.
+Pleased with the services of Diler Khan, Shah Jahan gave him 17 villages with the permission to construct a fort in 1647, following the suppression of the rebellious Katheria Rajputs.
+The area was then settled by Afghans, brought by Bahadur Khan following one of his campaigns.

 On 9 August 1925, the Indian freedom fighters Ram Prasad Bismil, Ashfaqulla Khan, Chandrashekhar Azad and Rajendra Lahiri conducted a robbery of government funds near Kakori railway station.
-Both Bismil and Khan were born in Shahjahanpur.
+Both Ram Prasad Bismil and Ashfaqulla Khan were born in Shahjahanpur.

 Geography

 Shahjahanpur is located at 27.88°N 79.91°E. It has an average elevation of 194 metres (600 feet).
-It is situated at the junction of two river.
+It is situated at the junction of two rivers.

 Climate

 Demographics

-As per provisional data of 2011 census, Shahjahanpur urban agglomeration had a population of 346,103, out of which males were 183,087 and females were 163,016.
-The literacy rate was 69.81 per cent.
+As per the 2011 census, Shahjahanpur urban agglomeration had a population of 329,736, out of which males were 173,006 and females were 156,730.
+The literacy rate was 67.25%: 71.49% for males and 62.59% for females.
+Scheduled Castes make up 8.47% of the population.

+Hindi is the most spoken language.
+Urdu is the second most-spoken language.